simon0302010/falling/README.md

 - **Left Arrow**: Move left
 - **Right Arrow**: Move right
 - **R**: Restart the game (Space if game is over)
+- **Tab**: Switches to the next theme
 > You can also see the controls in the top left corner of the screen.

+## Known Issues

+- Visual Player damage resets when changing themes.
+- The obstacle color of the obstacles currently on the screen is not randomized when changing themes.

 ## License